joshuavetos/TESSRAX-CANON-/07_THEORY/AXIOM_SHEET_CONSTRAINT_ASYMMETRY_V1.md

 • or maximal change.

 Experience exists only where constraint, transformation, and readout remain in bounded tension.
+Experience persists iff
+𝓜 > 0 and temporal correlation length of valuation exceeds ε.
 This concludes the formal system.